Odd Future

-Odd Future Wolf Gang Kill Them All, better known as Odd Future and often abbreviated as OF or OFWGKTA, is an American alternative hip-hop music collective formed in Los Angeles County, California in 2007.
-The original members were Tyler, the Creator, Casey Veggies, Hodgy, Left Brain, Matt Martians, Jasper Dolphin, Travis "Taco" Bennett and Syd.
-Later members included brandUn DeShay, Pyramid Vritra, Earl Sweatshirt, Domo Genesis, Mike G, Frank Ocean and Na-Kel Smith.
+Odd Future Wolf Gang Kill Them All, better known as Odd Future and often abbreviated as OF or OFWGKTA or OFWGKTADGAFLLBBLSBFBN (or Odd Future Wolf Gang Kill Them All Don't Give A Fuck Litter Life Bacon Boys Loiter Squad Butt Fuck Bitch Niggas), was an American alternative hip-hop collective formed in Los Angeles, California in 2007.
+The group consisted of rappers, producers, filmmakers, skateboarders, actors, and clothing designers.
+The original members were Tyler, the Creator, Casey Veggies, Hodgy, Left Brain, Matt Martians, Jasper Dolphin, Travis "Taco" Bennett, and Syd.
+Later members included Brandun DeShay, Pyramid Vritra, Domo Genesis, Mike G, Earl Sweatshirt, L-Boy, Frank Ocean, and Na-Kel Smith.

 Odd Future self-released their debut mixtape, The Odd Future Tape, in 2008, as well as various solo and collaborative projects over the subsequent years.
 In 2010, they then released their second mixtape, Radical, gaining a significant rise in popularity throughout the early 2010s.
 Their debut studio album, The OF Tape Vol. 2, was released in 2012.
 Aside from music, Odd Future had an Adult Swim comedy skit show, Loiter Squad, which ran from 2012 to 2014.

-Since 2016, the official status of the group has been highly disputed.
-While there is no conclusive announcement signifying an official breakup, the group has remained completely inactive, with many of its members suggesting that there are no plans for the collective going forward.
+Since 2018, the official status of the group has been highly disputed.
+While there is no conclusive announcement signifying an official breakup, the group has remained completely inactive ever since 2015, with many of its members suggesting that there are no plans for the collective going forward.
 Because of this, the group is generally considered to have disbanded.
-Today, the Odd Future branding is primarily utilized as the namesake of a loosely related clothing brand, which can be purchased online and in retailers like Zumiez.
+Despite their inactivity, there have been reunion shows in both 2018 and 2023.

 History

 2007–2010: Formation, early releases and rise in popularity

-Odd Future was formed in 2007 in South Central Los Angeles by Tyler, the Creator along with Casey Veggies, Hodgy, Left Brain, the Super 3 (Matt Martians' production trio which included fictional characters Betty Vasolean and Yoshi Jankins Jr.) and Jasper Dolphin.
+Odd Future was formed in 2007 in Los Angeles by Tyler, the Creator along with Casey Veggies, Hodgy, Left Brain, the Super 3 (Matt Martians' production trio which included fictional characters Betty Vasolean and Yoshi Jankins Jr.) and Jasper Dolphin.
 The entirety of the group consisted of rappers, producers, filmmakers, skateboarders, and clothing designers.
 The group's recording side was known for their rebellious, brutally honest, and profanity dense lyrics.

 In early 2008, Casey Veggies released Customized Greatly, Vol. 1, featuring Tyler on a few tracks.
 On November 15, 2008, Odd Future released their debut mixtape, The Odd Future Tape.